 INDIA IN MY KITCHEN

 Bowl up a generous helping of the fluffy basmati rice and ladle over the delicious lamb curry.
-Dollop over the creamy raita.
+Dollop over the creamy Raita.
 Sprinkle with the chopped coriander and the remaining chilli (to taste).
 Let’s eat!